QCoDeS/broadbean/README.md

 $ cd bbdir
 $ pip install .
 ```
+behind the scenes, `numpy`, `matplotlib`, and `PyQt5` are installed if
+not found.

-You can now fire up a python interpreter and do
+You can now fire up a python interpreter and go
 ```
 >>> import broadbean as bb
->>> import ripasso as rp
+>>> from broadbean import ripasso as rp
 ```